KlasaCommunityPlugins/klasa-bot-plugin/README.md

 - [x] echo - Send a message to a channel through the bot.
 - [x] fml -
 - [x] starboard -
+- [x] hug - Hugs the mentioned user and sends an image in chat.

 ### Moderation